jt14den/libcarp-lectnotes/open-refine-exercises.md

 * Click a 'double tick' in one of the Publisher column cells for the option "International Union of Crystallography"
 * This will accept this as a match for all cells - you should see the other options all disappear
-* Check the 'Publisher: Judgement' facet.
+* Check the 'Publisher: Judgment' facet.
 This should now show that 858 items are 'matched' (if this does not update, try refreshing the facets)

 We could do these one by one, but if we are confident with matches, there is an option to accept all: